Makayla12345678/WorldBallet/memory-bank/activeContext.md

 ## Current Work Focus

 The current focus of the World Ballets project is **server integration and deployment**.
-The frontend structure and basic functionality are in place, but we need to:
+The frontend structure and basic functionality are in place, and we've made progress with:

-1. Set up the MongoDB database connection
+1. ✅ Set up the MongoDB database connection
 2. Deploy the server for production use
 3. Integrate the frontend with the backend API
 4. Ensure scrapers are working correctly for supported ballet companies